vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 # Enabling vSphere Cloud Provider
 ## Preferred method
-If user has deployed kubernetes cluster on vSphere then use automated way of enabling vSphere Cloud Provider.
+If user has deployed Kubernetes cluster on vSphere then use automated way of enabling vSphere Cloud Provider.
 For more details, please visit [https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md](https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md).
 If pre-requisites are not applicable, then follow below manual steps.

-**Note: If kubernetes cluster is spanning across multiple vCenters then please use below manual steps.**
+**Note: If Kubernetes cluster is spanning across multiple vCenters then please use below manual steps.**

 ## Manual steps (if needed) to enable vSphere Cloud Provider
 ### Step - 1: Create a VM folder for Node VMs

-Note: This is required only if kubernetes version is 1.8.x or below.
-Not required for kubernetes version 1.9.x
+**Note: This is required only if Kubernetes version is 1.8.x or below.**

 Create a VM folder.
 Follow instructions mentioned in this [link](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-031BDB12-D3B2-4E2D-80E6-604F304B4D0C.html) and move Kubernetes Node VMs to this folder.

 ### Step - 2: Make sure node VM names are compliant

-**Note: This is required only if Kubernetes version is 1.8.x or below.
-Not required for Kubernetes version 1.9.x**
+**Note: This is required only if Kubernetes version is 1.8.x or below.**

 Make sure Node VM names must comply with the regex `[a-z](([-0-9a-z]+)?[0-9a-z])?(\.[a-z0-9](([-0-9a-z]+)?[0-9a-z])?)*` If Node VMs does not comply with this regex, rename them and make it compliant to this regex.